-The retailer needed to gain additional insight into their annual energy spend and a better understanding of these costs.
+The retailer needed to gain additional insight into their annual energy spend to have a better understanding of these costs.
 At the time, there was no process for collecting or managing their energy data to establish baselines or benchmarks, and no foundation from which to build an energy strategy.
-They had 36 sites with various Energy Management Systems (EMS) installed, but no visibility to live meter data and many sites without EMS, forcing the company to rely heavily on data from multiple utility sources.
+Only 36 sites had various Energy Management Systems (EMS) installed, but no visibility to live meter data, forcing the company to rely heavily on data from multiple utility sources.
 Gaining access to better data became their top priority.
 Additionally, they needed to understand and document what their official energy-efficiency goals should be.
-A cross functional team spanning energy, waste, sustainability, and sourcing, among others was formed to support this initiative.
+A cross-functional team specializing in energy, waste, sustainability, and sourcing was formed to support this initiative.
 The team identified the following goals, spanning a five year time frame, with clear and actionable plans.

 Knowing that data and formal processes would be integral to achieving these goals, the company turned to ENGIE Impact for help.
 ENGIE Impact provided the company with energy reporting and analytics to help identify usage patterns, track costs, and develop and help implement a consistent energy management strategy across the entire organization.

-Using newly-formed baselines, built on data analytics gathered from both historical bill data and trend data collected from the EMSs at individual sites and facility meters, the teams were able to document other annual benchmarks extending more than five years out.
+Using newly-formed baselines built from the historical bill and trend data collected from the EMS at individual sites and facility meters, the teams were able to document other annual benchmarks extending more than five years out.

-A very collaborative strategy was put in place to insure each action item outlined in the sustainability plan.
+A collaborative strategy was put in place to ensure each action item outlined in the sustainability plan was achieved.
 Additional steps used to establish and support their strategic energy goals included facility audits to pinpoint systems that needed replacing; a cost-benefit and ROI analysis to prioritize capital projects with the greatest return; and ongoing training and education for all employees, from the board room to the sales floor.

 From a cost management standpoint, ENGIE Impact helped the retailer gain control over their utility bill expenses by ensuring the bills were accurate and paid on time while also optimizing energy rates and obtaining refunds where applicable.
 Additionally, both companies worked to maximize the value of EMS and Smart Meters with the following efforts:

-With this strategy in place, the company’s energy management has resulted in tremendous bottom-line savings, improved operational efficiencies and continued data insights.
+With this strategy in place, the company’s energy management has resulted in tremendous bottom-line savings, improved operational efficiencies, and continued data insights.
 The data helped to pinpoint and prioritize projects that provided the most immediate energy and cost savings.
-A few of these projects included:
+A few key wins from these projects include: